rails/rails/guides/source/security.md

 The authentication generator also adds reset password functionality.
 You can see a "forgot password?" link on the "sign in" page.
 Clicking that link navigates to the `/passwords/new` path and routes to the passwords controller.
 The `new` method of the `PasswordsController` class runs through the flow for sending a password reset email.

-The mailers for *forgot password* are also set up by the generator at `app/mailers/password_mailer.rb` and renders the following email to send to the user:
+The mailers for *reset password* are also set up by the generator at `app/mailers/password_mailer.rb` and render the following email to send to the user:

 ```html+erb
 # app/views/passwords_mailer/reset.html.erb